Top

 The ground beneath our feet hums with a staggering abundance of winding roots, interconnecting fungal networks, wriggling creatures and mind-blowing microbial life.
 This hidden ecosystem is the single most biodiverse habitat on the planet.
 Half of all our species exist underfoot, and just a handful of soil can contain an entire world.
 Without soil, there would be no life as we know it.

 In a story of connection and communication, we meet pioneering plants and minute animals that are essential to the health and wellbeing of our planet.
 We learn how soil makes our very existence possible, allowing us to cultivate crops as well as storing precious carbon and the water we need to survive.
-We marvel at soil as the Earth’s fertiliser and one the building blocks of evolution, transforming decaying matter into the birthplace of new life.
+We marvel at soil as the Earth’s fertiliser and one of the building blocks of evolution, transforming decaying matter into the birthplace of new life.

 The World Beneath Our Feet opens our eyes to the hidden, wondrous world of soil and invites us all to play a part in protecting it for future generations.